Financing Constraints and the Amplification of Aggregate Downturns

 USC Marshall School of Business

-This paper shows that during industry downturns, firms experience significantly greater valuation losses when their industry peers’ long-term debt is largely maturing at the time of the shocks.
+This paper shows that during industry downturns, firms experience significantly greater valuation losses when their industry peers’ long-term debt is maturing at the time of the shocks.
 Across a range of tests, the analysis addresses the endogenous determination of peer debt maturity structure.
 Overall, the evidence suggests that the negative externalities financially constrained firms impose on their industry peers can significantly amplify the effects of industry downturns.
-The evidence also provides support for the view that these externalities are driven by the impact of industries’ lower asset prices on firms’ balance sheets.
+The evidence also provides support for the view that these amplification effects are driven by the adverse impact that financially constrained firms have on the balance sheets of their industry peers.

 Keywords: financing constraints, externalities, amplification